OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-ios.md

                          NSDictionary *dataReturned = [NSJSONSerialization JSONObjectWithData:data options:0 error:nil];

-                         // We can grab the JSON node at the top to get our graph data.
+                         // We can grab hello JSON node at hello top tooget our graph data.
                          NSArray *graphDataArray = [dataReturned objectForKey:@"value"];

-                         // Don't be thrown off by the key name being "value".
-It really is the name of the
+                         // Don't be thrown off by hello key name being "value".
+It really is hello name of the
                          // first node. :-)

                          // Each object is a key value pair